 Remove the malware.
 Once you’ve identified the corrupt files, remove them, and your site will be malware-free.
 While it’s possible to manually remove malware, we always recommend using a website scanner for speed and accuracy.
 The SiteLock SMART scanner, for example, automates malware detection and elimination.
 It uses a file transfer protocol scan to download, inspect, and clean website files.
 Then, it uploads those files back to the host server without disrupting the user experience.

 Every website owner should know how to get rid of malware from their site, however defending against it is a continuous ongoing effort.
 While cyberthreats are vast and increasing in sophistication, you can help defend your site being proactive about cybersecurity.
-SiteLock’s free Risk Score Scan reviews your website and calculates your website’s risk of compromise, providing you with detailed information regarding the health and security of your site, as well as potential threats.
-Click here to get your free scan and uncover your site’s risk score today.
+Contact SiteLock today and we can scan your website and provide you with detailed information regarding the health and security of it, as well as potential threats.